Favourite Fell Days: Dale Head and Hindscarth

 the awesome view from hampsfell

-The dog, now a year old, was introduced to the fells gently and we tackled some of the Outlyers.
-For those of you who don't know, they are the 116 lower fells around the edges of Lakeland that Wainwright suggested people not able or inclined to tackle the high fells, enjoy for their shorter length, lower height and fabulous views and wow, he wasn't wrong.
+The dog, now a year old, was introduced to the fells gently and we tackled some of the Outlying Fells.
+For those of you who don't know, they are the 116 lower fells around the edges of Lakeland that Wainwright suggested people not able or inclined to tackle the high fells, enjoy for their shorter length, lower height and fabulous views.

-Anyway, they really are little gems.
-Dare I say it, but it's actually quite refreshing to have a shorter walk, a gentler gradient and an easier climb and yet still be back for coffee and cake or tea and cake depending on when you start.
-I think most of the actually walking probably took us no more than an hour, sometimes less, although the dog does like to mess around a lot and it takes us at least an hour longer to get anywhere!
+They really are little gems.
+Dare I say it, but it's actually quite refreshing to have a shorter walk, a gentler gradient and an easier climb and yet still be back in time for a cup of coffee or tea, depending on when you start.
+I think most of the actual walking probably took us no more than an hour, sometimes less, although the dog does like to mess around a lot and it takes us at least an hour longer to get anywhere!
 The views are just breathtaking.

-Probably the favourites of the week were Hampsfell in Grange over Sands which has the most beautiful views over Cartmel and Morecambe Bay and a spectacular limestone pavement.
-Cunswick Scar is a dream of a walk with far reaching views over the Howgills and Pennines and right round the high fells to Coniston Old Man.
-Scout Scar (which you could literally toddle up in 10 minutes) has breathtaking views as well.
-Latterbarrow was tackled from Wray Castle with a lovely start meandering through the grounds then a fantastic, gentle walk up though woods and out onto the top where I was just stunned into silence at the panorama.
+The favourites of the week were Hampsfell in Grange over Sands which has the most beautiful views over Cartmel and Morecambe Bay and a spectacular limestone pavement.
+Cunswick Scar is a dream of a walk with far reaching views over the Howgills, Pennines and right round to the high fells of the Coniston range.
+Scout Scar (which you could literally toddle up in 10 minutes) has breathtaking views, while Latterbarrow was tackled from Wray Castle with a lovely start meandering through the grounds then a beautiful, gentle walk up though woods to the huge summit cairn where I was just stunned into silence at the panorama around us.

 They really are such wonderful, smaller fells with the most astonishing views.
 Perfect for a gentle walk.